AlaSQL/alasql/README.md

 ### Limitations

-It is Ok with select for 1000000 records or 2 join two tables by 10000 records in each.
+It is Ok with select for 1000000 records or to join two tables by 10000 records in each.
-Now you can use streamming functions to work with longer datasources (see [test/test143.js](test/test143.js).
+Now you can use streamming functions to work with longer datasources (see [test/test143.js](test/test143.js)).

-### Tests
+## Tests

 ### Tests with Mocha
 AlaSQL uses ```mocha``` for tests.
 Run mocha from command line in directory with tests: